aimee-mcneil-melville/ToDo-Full-Stack/README.md

 - In our server file, change the GET `/` route function.
 We will use this route to:

   1. read the puppies from our `data.json` file using `fs.readFile` (don't forget to parse the data into a JavaScript object)
-  2. render the puppies; a `home` view has been created for you so all have to do is connect your data and your view together
+  2. render the puppies using the `home` view (that has already been created) and your puppies data

+*If your page renders, but there are no puppies:*
+  - check what data the view is expecting to receive
+  - `console.log` the view data object you are passing to the render and make sure this matches what the view is expecting

 ## Getting our routes on